ARAldhafeeri/SaturdayCodeChallenge/FullTextSearchAsService/design.md

 - SearchResult:
     - Score: The relevance score of the search result.
     - URL: The URL of the document matching the search query.
+- SearchQuery:
+    - Query: The full-text search query submitted by the user.

 ## 8. User Interface (UI) Design
 The service does not have a user interface.
 It is accessed programmatically through the FastAPI-based API endpoints.